hasun1226/MobileAppProject/deliverables/iteration-02.review.md

 ####Going into the next iteration, our main insights are:####

  * We need more effective and efficient ways to make decisions and to get results.
  * Increased responsibility on Front-end team.
+The team should have caught that a key screen was unimplemented and assigned it right away instead of realizing only when linking the screens together.
+This will be key in the coming weeks as more user stories are implemented, each necessary screen should be detailed and assigned.